jestjs/jest/docs/ManualMocks.md

 });
 ```

 As you can see, it's sometimes useful to do more than what the automatic mocker is capable of doing for us.

-Of course, one downside to manual mocks is that they're manual – meaning you have to manually update them any time the module they are mocking changes.
-Because of this, it's best to use the automatic mocker when it works for your needs.
+The example mock shown here uses [`jest.genMockFromModule`](/jest/docs/api.html#jest-genmockfrommodule-modulename) to generate an automatic mock, and overrides its default behavior.
+This is the recommended approach, but is completely optional.
+If you do not want to use the automatic mock at all, you can simply export your own functions from the mock file.
+Of course, one downside to fully manual mocks is that they're manual – meaning you have to manually update them any time the module they are mocking changes.
+Because of this, it's best to use or extend the automatic mock when it works for your needs.

 Testing manual mocks
 -------------

 It's generally an anti-pattern to implement an elaborate, stateful mock for a module.
 Before going down this route, consider covering the real module completely with tests and then whitelisting it with [`config.unmockedModulePathPatterns`](/jest/docs/api.html#config-unmockedmodulepathpatterns-array-string), so that any tests that `require()` it will always get the real implementation (rather than a complicated mock version).
+Of course, this does not work in some scenarios, such as when disk or network access is involved.

 In cases where this kind of elaborate mock is unavoidable, it's not necessarily a bad idea to write a test that ensures that the mock and the actual implementation are in sync.
 Luckily, this is relatively easy to do with the API provided by `jest`, which allows you to explicitly require both the real module (using `require.requireActual()`) and the manually mocked implementation of the module (using `require()`) in a single test!